 Find an intermediary

-There is more information about the new system on the government website.
+There is more information about HMCTS Approved Intermediary services on the government website.

-PLEASE DO NOT email us directly requesting an intermediary and please do not send any confidential information as this is not a secure email address.
+PLEASE DO NOT email us directly requesting an intermediary or with confidential information as this is not a secure email address.

 For more information on requesting an intermediary, see our Guide: How to Request an Intermediary.

-You can use this request form to find an intermediary for pre-trial assessments, interviews, court appearances and trials.
+You can use this request form to find an intermediary for pre-trial assessments, interviews/written statements, court appearances and hearings/trials.
 Please be aware that intermediaries have very full diaries and as much notice as possible will give the best chance of positive responses.

 If you have any further queries please email here.

-If you are a member of the public and would like to know how an intermediary can help you, find out more About Intermediaries
+If you are a member of the public and would like to know how an intermediary can help you, find out more about intermediaries here.

 What do you need an intermediary for?